My experience with unimpressive Filipina in Hong Kong

 - A hassle Airport express train in-town check-in

-However real world is comparable to watching a dramatic movie.
-Before you reach a happy ending there would always be a bump in the roads and not a happy moment.
+However, the real world is comparable to watching a dramatic movie.
+Before you reach a happy ending there would always be a bump on the roads and not a happy moment.

-Ever since I created my blog I am careful in the article that I would be posting with few reasons.
-I don’t want to create a negative feeling to reader nor bad vibes in life.
+Ever since I created my blog I am careful in the article that I would be posting for a few reasons.
+I don’t want to create a negative feeling for the reader nor bad vibes in life.

 But these sentiments of mine are not totally about negativity.
-Instead, I would just like some people to realize to be more watchful and sensitive on their actions.
+Instead, I would just like some people to realize to be more watchful and sensitive about their actions.

-I would be sharing you guys my two most negative unforgettable moments during my lovely vacation in Hong Kong.
-For me, it is irritating, disappointing and totally unimpressive!
+I would be sharing with you guys my two most negative and unforgettable moments during my lovely vacation in Hong Kong.
+That is irritating, disappointing, and totally unimpressive!

-It would be acceptable and understandable if I got those attitudes from foreign nationals.
-Sadly my disappointments are with my fellow Filipina.
+It would be acceptable and understandable if I received those attitudes from foreign nationals.
+Sadly, my disappointments came from my fellow Filipina.

-Don’t get me wrong guys, this topic is not about those hard working and humble OFW.
+Please, guys, don’t misinterpret me, this topic is not about those hard-working and humble OFW.
 You know that I am proud of you.

-Instead, this article is for those persons that we are expecting that would provide us a fair treatment.
-Anyways, we are both Filipino but I haven’t found any high standard service neither act of professionalism.
+Instead, this article is for those persons that we are expecting that would provide us fair treatment.
+Anyway, though we are both Filipino I haven’t got any high standard service neither act of professionalism from these two.